 - Breathe out, bend your knees, and lift your thighs off the floor to a 45-degree angle with your knees still bent.

 - Slowly straighten your knees if you can and raise your toes slightly above your eye level.
-Keep your knees bent, and shins parallel to the floor if you cannot do this.
+Keep your knees bent and your shins parallel to the floor if you cannot do this.

 - Keep your chest open, spine long, shoulders back, and both arms in front and alongside your legs but parallel to the floor.
 Make sure your palms are facing in and that you keep your lower belly flat and firm.